marmelab/react-admin/docs/Show.md

 ```
 {% endraw %}

-**Tip**: Always test that the `record` is defined before using it, as react-admin starts rendering the UI before the API call is over.
+**Tip**: Always test the `record` is defined before using it, as react-admin starts rendering the UI before the API call is over.

 ### Component